Tips from the Registrar - Registration Reminders

 Sexual Boundaries and Ethics workshops

 All master's students and PhD students are required to complete a Sexual Ethics and Boundaries workshop as a part of their program.
-MDiv and MA students need to complete a workshop before participating in Field Education.
-PhD students need to complete a workshop before their first TA experience.
+It is strongly recommended that all students take the workshop during their first year at Garrett.
+MDiv and MA students MUST complete a workshop before participating in Field Education.
+PhD students should complete the workshop before their first TA experience.
 Dr. Kate Ott has developed an updated curriculum for these workshops that includes online materials and a 5-hour live session.
 Students on an academic plan will see the recommended course appear in Student Registration and can add it alongside other classes.
 Students can also search for courses codes starting with INT to find the courses.

 These courses are also listed on the PDF schedules so that you can see the planned dates.